10 events not to be missed in Cornwall!

 May Day (or ‘Obby ‘Oss Day as it is known) is the biggest day in Padstow’s calendar and is one of Britain’s oldest festivals.
-This year it will take place on Tuesday 1st May.
+It usually takes place on the 1st May, but do double check.

 The St Agnes Bolster Festival incorporates one of the county’s oldest legends with plenty to entertain all ages.
 Follow the lantern procession up to the beacon and gather around the bonfire where clay houses are fired and then used the following day to symbolise the village of St Agnes.
-This year the festival takes place on 5th & 6th May.
+Generally this festival takes place at the start of May.

 Mazey Day and Golowan Festival

 The Golowan festival (Cornish for midsummer) is the festival of St. John and is held in Penzance each year in late June.
 Although it is an old tradition, it was revived by a group of artists and local schools in 1991 in order to remember the local area heritage.
 The festival is ten days long, culminating in the Mazey weekend and notably Mazey Day on the Saturday.
-This year the Golowan Festival will start on Saturday 23rd June.
+The festival usually starts at the end of June – find out exact dates here.

 Lusty Glaze Sundowner Sessions

 Lusty Glaze Beach in Newquay has been awarded the No.1 spot by The Times for ‘Most picturesque live music venue in the UK,’ and as well as holding weekly music sessions in the bar and restaurant, the venue also plays host to a number of big names throughout the year.
 These ‘Sundowner sessions’ capture endless evenings, relaxation and music within a picturesque oceanfront setting, and are suitable for the whole family.
 (A word of warning however; there are 368 steep stone steps down to the beach which is its only form of access, apart from when the tide is out, at which point it can be accessed by the adjoining Tolcarne beach).
 Check out the Lusty Glaze website for acts and tickets.